Dandara-Aryadne/Dandara-Aryadne/README.md

 - 🌱 I’m currently learning and freaking out with Js and React...
 - 🤔 I’m looking for help with Js and React
 -  ⚡ Fun fact: I'm major in art.
+HAHAHAHAHAHA
 -  What I'm doing here, u ask? 🤡

 <div align="center">